 When your business receives an arbitration chargeback, we'll notify you about it via email.
 In this email, we'll provide information about why the customer took the chargeback to arbitration.

-To ensure that you don’t miss notifications about arbitration chargebacks, it’s important that you set an email that does not get too many inbounds as your chargeback email address on your Paystack account.
+To ensure that you don’t miss notifications about arbitration chargebacks, it’s important that all the email addresses you set as your chargeback emails on your Paystack account are those that do not get too many inbounds.
 You can review the email address set as your Chargeback (Disputes) Email on your dashboard.

 The chargeback journey always ends at arbitration.
 The card scheme will either rule in your favour or in favour of the customer.
 If they rule in your favour, no debit will be passed to your account.
 However, if they rule in favour of the customer, you will be debited for the arbitration fee and the full transaction amount.
 Mastercard charges up to $640 for each arbitration chargeback while VISA charges up to $750.

 Most merchants choose not to go into arbitration because of the fees, time, and potential penalties if you lose your arbitration case.
 Arbitration chargebacks mostly favour the customer so it is not advisable to let chargebacks get to this stage.